-On a lightly floured board, turn your dough over on itself a couple of times and then pat it to a one-inch thick circle with your fingers.
+- On a lightly floured board, turn your dough over on itself a couple of times and then pat it to a one-inch thick circle with your fingers.
+Don't knead it.

-Using a biscuit cutter or a glass with a clean edge, cut out your biscuits.
+- Using a biscuit cutter or a glass with a sharp edge, cut out your biscuits.
 Don't twist the cutter--go straight down and back up to prevent sealing the edges--it can keep your biscuits from rising.